Fidelma/mechanism-of-injury/README.md

 # Mechanism of Injury

 The app contains two examples of the dropdown button.
-One multiselect and one single select.
+One single select and one multiselect.
 To change between the two, set multiselect on the MechanismOfInjuryContainer and pass the data for the options to dropdownOptions.

 To run the app: